Managing Attorney, Northeast Office

 Founded in 1971, Earthjustice has a distinguished track record of achieving significant, lasting environmental protections.
 We achieve this by hiring people who share a passion for justice and a healthy environment.
 Our headquarters are in San Francisco with offices in Anchorage, Juneau, Los Angeles, Tallahassee, Miami, Honolulu, New York, Philadelphia, Denver, Seattle, Bozeman, and Washington, DC.

-- Providing litigation leadership by working collaboratively with the other attorneys in the office to maximize the quality and impact of the office’s total litigation effort.
+- Provide litigation leadership by working collaboratively with attorneys to maximize the quality and impact of the office’s litigation.

 - Manage, develop, and implement regional strategies that align with organization-wide strategic plans, core values, priorities, and other administrative policies and guidance.

-- Developing practices and policies that promote a respectful and inclusive workplace and that foster community and teamwork among a diverse group of lawyers and non-lawyers.
+- Develop practices and policies that promote a respectful and inclusive workplace with a diverse group of lawyers and non-lawyers.

 - Building and maintaining effective working relationships with clients and other partner organizations.

-- Serving as a primary public face of the office and the organization, including by working effectively with the news media, government officials, and donors.
+- Serving as a primary public face of the office and the organization, in partnership with the communications department.

 - Excellent management skills, including the ability to foster effective communication, collaboration, decision-making, and mutual respect.

-- Effective litigator with 10+ years experience in environmental or public interest law.
+- Ten or more years litigating in environmental or public interest law, or equivalent experience.

-- An understanding of how race dynamics impact supervisory relationships, organizational culture, partnerships, campaigns and coalition work.
-Demonstrated history of successfully intervening in problematic dynamics and deepening a racial justice approach within an organization, team, or campaigns- considered a plus.
+- An understanding and awareness of how race and power dynamics impact supervisory relationships, organizational culture, partnerships, and present-day legal systems.
+Demonstrated history of deepening a racial justice approach within an organization, team, or campaign considered a plus.

 - Strong capacity for strategic thinking, including in designing and implementing advocacy that consistently obtains high-quality results.
 An entrepreneurial approach with the ability to identify and exploit new opportunities, combined with the capacity to work well collaboratively as part of regional and national teams.